MARKET ANALYSIS 2018

-Rustaveli/Amirani Movie Theaters also runs divisions, Film Distribution LTD and Light Bank LTD, dealing with film production.
+Rustaveli/Amirani Movie Theaters also runs Film Distribution LTD and Light Bank LTD, two divisions dealing with film production.

-The most successful Georgian films in cinemas in 2016 were: Moira, directed by Levan Tutberudze and produced by CINE-TECH, with 2,983 admissions, The Summer of Frozen Fountains, directed by Vano Burduli and produced by “29+7”, with 925 admissions and Brother, directed by Teona Mgvdeladze-Grenade and produced by MPM Film (France), CINE-TECH (Georgia), Millimetrfilm (Georgia), with 245 admissions.
+The most successful Georgian films in cinemas in 2018 were: Naughty Children: Operation Ninth Sky directed by Zura Menteshashvili and produced by Mentesh Production, with 19,049 admissions, Ekvtime: Man of God directed by Nikoloz Khomasuridze and produced by Lost Legends, with 19,003 admissions, and DeDe directed by Mariam Khachvani and produced by 20 Steps, with 10,259 admissions.

 GRANTS AND LEGISLATION

-The tax incentives programme, which went into operation in 2016, offers a 20% cash rebate of qualified expenditure with an additional rebate of 2-5% based on the promotional value of the production.
+The tax incentives programme, which went into operation in 2016, offers a 20% cash rebate on qualified expenditure with an additional rebate of 2-5% based on the promotional value of the production.

 The programme has two stages.
 After shooting wraps in Georgia, 20% of qualified expenditure is automatically returned to the production company.
 When the film is finished and released, it is assessed according to pre-defined criteria (Georgia is mentioned as an acting place on the script level, well-known locations are used, etc.) for the additional 2-5% rebate.
 Both Georgian and foreign projects may participate.